Umer Chapra

-Muhammad Umer Chapra (born 1 February 1933) is a Pakistani-Saudi economist.
-As of November 1999, he serves as Advisor at the Islamic Research and Training Institute (IRTI) of the Islamic Development Bank (IDB) in Jeddah, Saudi Arabia.
-Prior to this position, he worked at the Saudi Arabian Monetary Agency (SAMA), Riyadh, for nearly 35 years, as Economic Advisor and then Senior Economic Advisor.
+Muhammad Umer Chapra (محمد عمر شابرا; 1 February 1933 – 13 June 2026) was a Pakistani-Saudi economist.
+He was the economic advisor at the Islamic Research and Training Institute (IRTI) of the Islamic Development Bank (IDB) in Jeddah, Saudi Arabia, as well as the Saudi Arabian Monetary Agency (SAMA) where we worked for nearly 35 years.

-Personal life
+Early life and education

-Chapra was born in Bombay, British India on 1 February 1933 to Abdul Karim Chapra, and grew up in Karachi, Pakistan.
+Muhammad Umer Chapra was born in Bombay, British India on 1 February 1933 and grew up in Karachi after the partition of India.
 He completed undergraduate studies from the University of Sindh in 1950, followed by undergraduate and postgraduate degrees in commerce at the University of Karachi in 1954 and 1956 respectively.
 He then moved to the United States, where he pursued a PhD in economics and sociology from the University of Minnesota in 1961, and worked as an academic for six years.

+Career

-In 1965, at a time when there was high demand for skilled Pakistani migrants, he moved to Saudi Arabia after being offered an economic advisory position at the Saudi Arabian Monetary Agency.
+In 1965, Chapra moved to Saudi Arabia after being offered an economic advisory position at the Saudi Arabian Monetary Agency (SAMA).
+He was among the first Pakistani nationals to move to the Kingdom.
 He worked under Minister for Finance Sheikh Mohammed Abalkhai during the reign of King Faisal, and played an instrumental role in building Saudi Arabia's banking system, as well as formulating the government's economic and monetary policies over the next several decades.
 In 1990, he was awarded the King Faisal International Prize in the field of Islamic studies and economics.
 He was also granted Saudi citizenship in recognition of his services to the country.

 In 1995, he was awarded an Institute of Overseas Pakistanis medal by the President of Pakistan, for his contributions in economics.

+Personal life and death

-He is married to Khairunnisa Jamal Mundia and they have four children.
+Chapra was married to Khairunnisa Jamal Mundia and they had four children.

+Chapra died on 13 June 2026 at the age of 93.
+His funeral prayer was held on 14 June 2026 at Masjid al-Haram in Mecca, after which he was buried at Jannat al-Mu'alla.